 The welcoming locals and stunning mountain views makes Alpbach ski resort perfect for those trying skiing for the first time.
 The ski schools and childcare are of a high standard, so you’re in good hands on the mountain.
 There’s also the opportunity to try cross-country skiing too if you’re feeling adventurous.
 For the small ski resort, skiing in Alpbach for beginners is ideal.

-Club Med Ski Holidays
+Club Med Ski Holidays for Beginners

 All-inclusive ski holidays like Club Med takes away the stress of arranging every aspect of your holiday.
 Everything is at your doorstep from access to the slopes to spa facilities.
 Club Med ski holidays include premium accommodation, return flights and transfers, 6-day lift passes, 5 full days of ski and snowboard lessons, full board international gourmet food, unlimited drinks and refreshments, evening entertainment and children’s clubs.